-Article 131 of the Capital Requirements Directive (CRD IV)4 requires competent authorities to verify that the institution is not globally or otherwise systemically important for cases where there is no separate validation unit and only a separation of staff.
+Article 131 of the Capital Requirements Directive (CRD IV) requires competent authorities to verify that the institution is not globally or otherwise systemically important for cases where there is no separate validation unit and only a separation of staff.
 Therefore, with the IRB approach there is an implicit requirement for significant institutions to ensure that model validation is organisationally separate from the risk control unit.
 With regard to CCR, there is no such strict requirement.

-In addition to the independence of model validation from model development, as mentioned in Article 293(1)(c) of the CRR, this chapter of the EGAM also deals with the frequency, completeness and adequacy of the validation process, as well as the soundness of reporting validation conclusions, e.g. findings and recommendations.
+In addition to the independence of model validation from the risk control unit, this chapter of the EGAM also deals with the frequency, completeness and adequacy of the validation process, as well as the soundness of reporting validation conclusions, findings and recommendations.